 Wilson has had a long association with golf.
 These days they are probably not considered one of the top brands.
 They still do come out with some good quality products that aren’t too expensive.

 One of the biggest sports equipment companies in the world.
 Tried to break into the golf equipment market but eventually gave up.
 Now produces just shoes and other clothing for golf.

-Has a number of tour stars endorsing their products and even offers a golf bag amongst its range.
+Has a number of tour stars endorsing its products and even offers a golf bag in its range.

 Arguably the best rangefinders for golf.